 Design and Features – Smart, compact and easy to use

-The Ninja Foodi Health Grill & Air Fryer AG301UKDB has the air of a Henry Hoover, with its red and black design.
-It’s much more stylish, though, with the metallic ‘cinnamon red’ giving the machine a nice sheen.
+The Ninja Foodi Health Grill & Air Fryer AG301UK is a sleek cooking machine.
 Measuring just 235 x 356 x 450mm, it won’t take up much room on your counter but is also small enough to find space for in or on top of a cupboard if you prefer to store it out the way.

 You’ll need to find room to fit the accessories, as this model ships with a lot.
 As per the standard model, there’s a large cooking pot, which has to be installed before you can cook anything.

 Into this go the other accessories, each one build to provide a different type of cooking.
 If you want to use the air fryer mode, you’ll need to install the ceramic crisper basket, which simply drops into place.
 It provides a large surface, so you can mostly lay food flat.

 For grilling, there’s a grill plate, which has angled fins that your food sits on.
 The handles are useful, as you can lift the plate and food out in one go, provided you’re wearing oven gloves, of course.

 You can cook fresh or frozen ingredients, with no need to defrost the latter first, and as the food needs little or no added oil it’s a healthier option than frying.

 We found it a much more pleasant experience cooking with the Ninja than using a traditional grill, BBQ or frying pan.
 For a start, the lack of smoke means no accidental smoke alarms being set off every time you’re cooking some chips, and no need to open the windows on a cold evening to air the room.